Yesterday, the European Commission announced an investigation into Apple for anti-competitive practices in the App Store.

 Pressure on Tim Cook grows

-Spotify has naturally expressed its delight at the move.
-The music streaming provider is one of the main people who are opposing Apple's actions.
-It is now apparent that other app providers are also trying to follow Spotify's example.
-Just this morning we reported that the new email service "Hey" is trying to boycott in-app purchases.
-In addition, there are increasing calls for new regulations.
-But the EU investigation is not the only one.
+Spotify, of course, expressed its delight at the move.
+The music streaming provider is among those primarily responsible for opposing Apple's actions.
+Meanwhile, other app providers are also trying to follow Spotify's example.
+Just this morning, we reported that the new email service "Hey" is attempting to boycott in-app purchases.
+Furthermore, there are increasing calls for new regulations.
+But the EU investigation isn't the only one.
 The US Congress is already investigating the same matter.
-Due to the intensive investigations, the pressure on Tim Cook is also growing.
-Observers currently believe that the Apple boss will even have to testify before the US Congress and justify Apple's business practices.
-One thing is clear - this story will not end anytime soon.
-The only question that remains is - will anything change?
+Due to these intensive investigations, pressure on Tim Cook is also growing.
+Observers currently believe that the Apple CEO himself will even have to testify before the US Congress and explain Apple's business practices.
+One thing is clear – this story won't end anytime soon.
+The only question remains – will anything change?
 (Photo by vladek / Bigstockphoto)

 Don't forget: Apple News & more on a whole new level.
 The Apfelpatient app – soon available in the App Store!